kstenerud/concise-encoding/cbe-specification.md

     [73 81 61 01 81 62 02 75] = A map containg the key-value pairs ("a", 1) ("b", 2)

+TODO: NaN cannot be used as a map key.

 ### Ordered Map